 Create a DIY home treatment

-You can also easily create your own hydrating skin care product at home.
-Wechsler likes using this simple solution as a moisturizing mask that gently exfoliates your skin.
+You can easily create your own hydrating skin care product at home.
+Wechsler likes using this simple solution as a moisturizing mask that gently exfoliates and soothes sunburnt skin:

 - Mix 1/2 cup of yogurt or whole milk with 2 teaspoons of honey.